-Google’s review filters are finally getting some attention again (Dec 2017), and I honestly hope they continue to get regular updates like the standard website algorithm does.
-While many reviews disappear, there are still so very many fake ones out there still alive and kicking.
+Google’s review filters are finally getting some attention again, and finally appear to be getting periodic updates like the standard website algorithm does.
+While reviews disappear periodically, there are still so very many fake ones out there still alive and kicking.

 If you’ve noticed a decrease in the number of reviews showing, check the following list for reasons why they might be vanishing.
 Some of the reasons are explicitly stated by Google or Yelp, others are based on observed behaviour.

-The toughest filters to get through are undoubtedly Yelp and Google.
+The toughest filters to get through are undoubtedly Yelp.
 This list is written to cover both, and is noted where specific to that service.
 If you keep on the good side of the following list, you stand a much better chance of getting them seen.

 - Web addresses (URLs) in the comments.